 NAICS codes are very broad and cover a vast amount of federal work.
 Finding your true niche is essential.
 You want to actually read the overall statement of work.
 If it truly falls within your core competency then proceed to give some real thought to the proposal writing and submission process.

-Knowing the buying habits of your potential government client: Getting federal contracts for small businesses, like any commercial practice, means studying your client’s buying habits.
+Knowing the buying habits of your potential government client: Knowing how to get a government contract for small businesses, like any commercial practice, means studying your client’s buying habits.
 This could mean evaluating whether the agency typically sole source your type of service, uses GSA Schedules or some other procurement vehicle.
 This idea develops best practices for your marketing and business development efforts.

 Take advantage of the government’s set aside for small business opportunities: This seems quite obvious.
 However, statistics show that 38% of small businesses still take chances with unrestricted government contract RFPs.
 By only competing against other small business, instead of against large businesses, you stand a better chance of getting evaluated against peer small businesses.
 Learn more about government programs to help small businesses.